QueensCoder/learn-docker/README.md

     -v /app/node_modules  -> makes docker bookmark the specified folder and do not map this folder, useful for node_modules or pip packages

+VI Advanced Commands/Command Chaining

+    docker build -f Dockerfile.dev -t ozkhan/react_test .
+        -build container with specified file and name it ozkhan/react_test

+    docker run -p 3000:3000 -v /app/node_modules -v $(pwd):/app ozkhan/react_test
+        -port map local port 3000 to container port 3000, bookmark node_modules and use existing node modules inside of container (node modules created by running npm install in container) the second -v maps the current directory in local to app directory in the container any changes in the local will update the container's files